algeria: through scars and smiles

 Old Portuguese churches, clean tidy streets, and women in floral dresses.
 These are few of my favourite things that imbue Fort Kochi, Cochin’s historic heart, with an almost monasterial vibe and weirdly out-of-era nostalgia.
 By faith, temperament and looks, Cochin is more evocative of the Caribbean than Indian.
 Many older travelers like me yearn for places like Cochin.
 But after many trips missing, not finding, and unaware, we serendipitously discover them either by discernment or chance.

 Not even the fanciest Instagram post nor the finest blog can fully describe Cochin.
 It seems true that it is part place and fully feeling.
-Which partly explains why I have only scant memory of my first visit about ten years ago, dropping by for one or two days before leaving for business to Hyderabad.
+Which somewhat explains why I have only scant memory of my first visit about ten years ago, dropping by for one or two days before leaving for business to Hyderabad.
 I can only remember the sweaty heat, spices stored in historic houses and flashing sunset scenes of Chinese fishing nets along the lagoons on my way to the airport, with a taxi driver who enthused over the daily digestive benefits of consuming pineapple.

 Cochin Lite: India at its cleanest, most civic-conscious and civilised.